grant-olson/grant-olson.github.io/_drafts/magloop.md

 reception on 20, 40, and 80 meters.
 I would also suggest using a workspace such as a table in your hamshack since it will take some time to perform initial configuration of the driven element.
-Once the driven element is configured, it will be easier to set up in a more desirable location.
+Once the driven element is configured it will be easier to set up in a more desirable location.

 To assemble in 4 foot mode: